benlucchesi/grails-cookie-session/README.md

 when it was serialized isn't present.
 This scenario occurs when the conversation container is deserialized by an instance of of the application other than the one where the conversation container originated.
 The solution is to explicitly name the session factory so that an object with the same name is always available during deserialization.

+## SessionPersistenceListener (versions 2.0.3+)
+SessionPersistenceListener is an interface used inspect the session just after its been deserialized from persistent storage and just before being serialized and persisted.

+SessionPersistenceListener defines the following methods:
+    void afterSessionRestored( SerializableSession session )
+    void beforeSessionSaved( SerializableSession session )

+To use, write a class that implements this interface and define the object in your application's spring application context.
+The CookieSession plugin will scan the application context and retrieve references to all classes that implement SessionPersistenceListener.
+The order that the SessionPersistenceListeners are called is unspecified.

 ## Logging